l4ur4nn3/American-Day-Ranking-System/README.md

 - The project utilizes [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) for data persistence.
 - The ranking list is dynamically generated using JavaScript DOM manipulation.
 - The project makes use of HTML, CSS, and JavaScript.

-Feel free to customize the README according to your specific project details and add any additional sections or information as needed.